The CAI's Complaints Procedure forms part of the Consumer Promise. The procedure states:

 How to make a complaint

-If you have a complaint against a CAI Member please send the full details, in writing to the address below, please note that all complaints will be fully investigated providing they are received in writing, we will not discuss, record or offer advice on complaints over the telephone, all complaints must be received in writing.
+If you have a complaint against a CAI Member please complete the CAI Complaint Form and send to the address below.
+Please note that all complaints will be fully investigated providing they are received in writing, we will not discuss, record or offer advice on complaints over the telephone, all complaints must be received in writing.
 The CAI does not have the resources to respond to complaints made via email:

 The Complaints Chairman